mitre/fieldmanual/sphinx-docs/Server-configuration.md

 * **group_attr**: the name of the attribute on the user object to match with the group, e.g. `MemberOf` or `group`.
 Default: `objectClass`
 * **red_group**: the value of the group_attr that specifies a red team user.
 Default: `red`

-LDAP users must also be added to the `users` mapping in the configuration file to specify which group they belong to.
-Each should be added with a password of `null` since the password will be handled by LDAP.

 For example:

 ```yaml